Q: What is a poison?

 Q: What information will I need to provide?

-A: If your call is regarding you or someone else who's been exposed (or might have been exposed) to a potentially harmful substance, the poison center will ask you for the following information:
+A: If your call is regarding you or someone else who's been exposed (or might have been exposed) to a potentially harmful substance, the poison center will ask you for the following information (if it is known):

 Q: Does the Illinois Poison Center take calls about pets?